bloocool/XPS9360-macOS/README.md

 ## CPU Profile

-In order for macOS to effectively manage the power profile of the i7-8550U processor in the Dell XPS 9630 model used here, it is necessary to include a powermanagement profile for `X86PlatformPlugin`.
+In order for macOS to effectively manage the power profile of the i7-8550U processor in the Dell XPS 9630 model used here, it is necessary to include a power management profile for `X86PlatformPlugin`.

 A pre-built `CPUFriend.kext` and `CPUDataProvider.kext` is included in the `kext` folder for the i7-8550U.

-Instructions on how to build a power mangaement profile for any other CPU types can be found here:
+Instructions on how to build a power management profile for any other CPU types can be found here:

 https://github.com/PMheart/CPUFriend/blob/master/Instructions.md